Baseboard Repair Handyman in Mesa, AZ

 How much does baseboard repair cost in Mesa?

 It depends on the scope.
 Re-fastening and repainting a single section runs $150 to $350.
 Replacing a 4- to 6-foot damaged section runs $300 to $600, including new material, finish, and paint.
 If we're addressing a moisture problem or multiple areas, expect $500 to $1,200.
-We provide a quote before we start work.
+We provide a quote before starting work.
 No surprises.

 How long does baseboard repair take?